o11y-weekly/o11y-weekly.github.io/2024-02-28_OpenTelemetry_Looks_Good_To_Me_dotnet/README.md

 This demo includes 2 dotnet webapi applications (service and client) and a postgres database to use webserver and custom dotnet instrumentations.

-[OpenTelemetry Collector Contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib) has been used as a [Gateway](https://opentelemetry.io/docs/collector/deployment/gateway/) and [Agent](https://opentelemetry.io/docs/collector/deployment/agent/)
+[OpenTelemetry Collector Contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib) has been used as a [Gateway](https://opentelemetry.io/docs/collector/deployment/gateway/)

 ![docker compose services](./docker-compose.png)